JPMorgan says 'mea culpa' in $13 bln settlement with U.S

 The task force included representatives from the Justice Department, the U.S. Securities and Exchange Commission, and the New York State Attorney General, among others.

-The FHFA Inspector General's office has around 25 of its 150 staff working on these cases, and has contributed to fund dozens of contract attorneys hired to scour the millions of documents banks have provided since last year.

-"We did know how securities were sold to investors, why what investors were told wasn't true, and how we could prove that securitizers knew it wasn't true when they made offers to investors," Hinkley said in an interview.

-(Reporting by Aruna Viswanatha in Washington and David Henry and Karen Freifeld in New York; Additional reporting by David Ingram in Washington and Emily Flitter in New York; Editing by Dan Wilchins, Jeffrey Benkoe and Tim Dobbyn)
+JPMorgan's settlement was with the Department of Justice, several state Attorneys General, the Federal Deposit Insurance Corp, the National Credit Union Administration, and the FHFA.
+(Reporting by Aruna Viswanatha in Washington and David Henry and Karen Freifeld in New York; Additional reporting by David Ingram in Washington, Emily Flitter in New York, Sharon Bernstein in Sacramento, California; Editing by Dan Wilchins, Jeffrey Benkoe, Tim Dobbyn and Bob Burgdorfer)